kwebio/kweb-core/docs/src/faq.md

 Picking a framework is stressful.
 Pick the wrong one and perhaps the company behind it goes out of business, meaning your entire app is now built on something obsolete.
-We```ve been there.
+We've been there.

-Kweb```s development is driven by a community of volunteers.
-We welcome contributions from anyone, but Kweb doesn```t depend on any sponsoring company.
+Kweb's development is driven by a community of volunteers.
+We welcome contributions from anyone, but Kweb doesn't depend on any sponsoring company.

-Because of the powerful abstractions it```s built on, Kweb also has the advantage of simplicity (\<5k loc).
+Because of the powerful abstractions it's built on, Kweb also has the advantage of simplicity (\<5k loc).
 This makes it easier for people to contribute, and less code means fewer bugs.